Table of Contents

 iOS 11 Design Principles

-You’ll find all Apple iOS design and UX design principles in what they call the Human Interface Guidelines or HIG.
-These guidelines are really extensive and constantly changing and evolving, which is one of the reasons for Apple’s success based on great design and user experience.
+You’ll find all Apple iOS design principles and UX design principles in what they call the Human Interface Guidelines or HIG.
+These guidelines are really extensive and constantly changing and evolving, which is one of the reasons for Apple’s success based on great design guided by user experience design principles.

 - what they call themes, which they consider the difference with other platforms